nypublicradio/nypr-design-system-vue3/README.md

 Be sure to use the css var font scale located in the `cssvars.scss` file for all font-sizes.
 Then reference chart above will how you choose.
 When creating/modifying custom components, make sure to use the css vars when styling.
 When modifying/overriding PrimeVue components for your new theme, add the styles to the `nypr-design-system-vue3/src/assets/themes/newthemename/extensions.scss` file.
 Once again, be sure to use css vars when styling.
 This will allow for the components to react to data-style-mode changes (dark mode etc).

-When updating to a newer versions of Prime Designer in the future, we will create a new root `src_v3.7.1` folder and move all the files into that folder.
-This will allow you to update to the new version of Prime Designer without breaking your current theme.
-We'll see what happenes when we get to that point.
-Likely near the end of the year when PrimeVue has their next major updates complete.